 Asbestos is a heat-resistant fibrous mineral that naturally occurs in the ground.
 For nearly 150 years, it was widely used to create fireproofing, insulating, and soundproofing products.

 Six different minerals can be described as ‘asbestos’ and are all known carcinogens, though the three main types used in Britain were chrysotile, amosite, and crocidolite.
 Their prolific use in the construction, textile, automotive, and shipbuilding industries means that, even though asbestos was officially banned in 1999, the danger to British citizens’ health is ongoing.

 Chrysotile (white asbestos)

 The widespread use of chrysotile in building and household materials means that significant amounts of this type of asbestos remain today.
-Among other products, it can be found in:
+Among other products, the most common locations to uncover asbestos are:

 - Water tanks

 - Gutters and downpipes